soheil-khorram/soheil-khorram.github.io/_pages/experience.md

 <a name="priori-emd"></a>
 * ### PRIORI Emotion Dataset: a large-scale emotional and conversational speech dataset In this project, I designed and supervised the collection of a new in the wild emotion dataset, the PRIORI Emotion Dataset.
 This dataset is collected from everyday smartphone conversational speech recordings.
 The dataset is unique in that it has a high proportion of emotional segments of speech and is the only in the wild telephonic dataset, annotated for emotion.
-The dataset contains more than 40 hours of speech with the average of 4 labels per segment. [<font size="-0.5"><span style="color:blue;">[read more]</span></font>](BPD_Emotion.pdf) <font size="-0.5"><span style="color:green;"><a href="#top">[back to top]</a></span></font>
+The dataset contains 42 hours of speech with the average of 4 labels per segment. [<font size="-0.5"><span style="color:blue;">[read more]</span></font>](BPD_Emotion.pdf) <font size="-0.5"><span style="color:green;"><a href="#top">[back to top]</a></span></font>

 <a name="lr-nets"></a>
 * ### Recognizing continuous emotion labels using large receptive field networks